 We also pay our respects to all of the tangata whenua artists and communities that we work alongside and in solidarity with.
-Thank you to the Māori artists, musicians and community members who have contributed to this project.

 TAURIMA

 We recognise that Māori culture is an integral part of what sets us apart as New Zealanders and our unique point of difference in this world.
 We must show leadership by our actions and acknowledge the important role Māori play now and in the future for the Auckland music ecosystem.